Singer (TV series): National's Recommended Singer

-Surprise Challenge
+Surprise Challenge / Revelation Round

 Introduced as a variant of Challenge rounds in Season 8, at the start of each elimination round, three new singers (two on the final elimination round) were to compete along with the current lineup of singers, but not necessarily on the same episode.
 While during a performance, one Challenger may choose a current singer to compete in a face-off by simply pulling the lever, and will perform immediately after the contestant, but any current contestants who were informed on the upcoming performance was not known until the end of the previous performance.
 After both performances, an electronic vote will conduct which determine whether the challenger is successful in the Surprise challenge, which was announced at the end of the show.
 Unlike the regular Challenge round, challengers are not guaranteed as contestants regardless of outcome, but if there is at least one successful challenge, one current singer with the fewest accumulated votes will be eliminated after the current elimination round, while successful challengers are also given eligibility to participate in the Breakouts.
 Similar twists also apply during Breakout and Grand Finals as part of intermediate eliminations, with losing singers being eliminated from the competition.

+A variant of the Surprise challenge was also used in Season 9 during the Revelation round; however, successful challengers would be given contestant status immediately, and the number of successes determine the eliminations for the singers each week, for up to two.

+Attack Round

+Also introduced in Season 9, occurring after the Revelation round, one new singer will also enter the competition and would challenge against one singer who believe that they could win the duel.
+The current lineup would secretly vote one singer to determine the lineup (if there is a tie between multiple singers, judge's votes will break the tie).
+Like in Surprise Challenge and Challenge Rounds, if the attacking singer won the duel, the bottom ranked singer may face elimination.

 Series overview

-The Chinese version is produced by Hong Tao, and its music director is Hong Kong senior musician Kubert Leung.
-Each season feature changes and twists to competitions and last between 12 and 14 episodes, airing between January to April each year.